 - Caregiver burden and support

-The four research lines focus on interventions tackling the most relevant targets in primary care.
-First of all procedures/ interventions need to be found to identify patients.
+The five research lines focus on interventions tackling the most relevant targets in primary care.
+First of all procedures/ interventions need to be found to identify (vulnerable) patients.
 Then there need to be effective interventions those patients can benefit from.
 Moreover, interventions are needed that target caregivers as well.
 Last not least, the health care system providing effective interventions needs to be developed and analyzed to be most effective.
 We have found effective interventions, but for translation into routine care adaptions and implementation studies are needed.